xuvi7/etch-a-sketch/README.md

 # Etch-a-Sketch

+Etch-a-sketch game created using HTML, CSS, and JS.

-This project builds on the basic JavaScript and DOM manipulation skills I used in RPS in more advanced ways.
+This project builds on the basic JavaScript and DOM manipulation skills used in RPS in more advanced ways.